JakubTabor/Tokenization/README.md

 # In nltk You must try different optins because it have many algorithms and possibilities to customise, instead spacy figure out the best algorithm
 # Then I go back to spacy and put some text to tekenize every word I also check types of every object I have
 # And check if spacy recognize type of word np.
 'John' in not 'num' but if i tape '2' it sees that it is 'num' also '$' it sees that it is currency
+# Now I gonna check types of every word in my text, so first it print token, then some types np. 'is_alpha, is_punct'